 Photo courtesy The Herts Advertiser.

-The photograph was taken in the front playground of Beaumont School, Oakwood Drive, St Albans.
-At the beginning of WW2 the Sea Cadets trained at the school before moving to new headquarters at Verulamium.
-One recognisable face, in the centre of the middle row , is teacher Mr A Coxall, who was also a Special Constable.
+The photograph above was taken on the front playground.
+At the beginning of the Second World War the Sea Cadets trained at the school before moving to new headquarters at Verulamium.
+One recognisable face in the centre of the middle row , is teacher Mr A Coxall, who was also a Special Constable.
 He also arranged experience visits to Portsmouth naval and marine bases.
-Although St Albans Sea Cadets, it is likely that many of the team members lived in the Fleetville, Camp and Colney Heath areas.
-Mr A C Tuck is also in the same row.
+We also know that A C Tuck is also in the same row.
 One other officer, un-named is also in both pictures.
 The shoes worn in the photo below suggest this might have been a Cadets cross-country team, a picture possibly taken at the Hatfield Road end of the front field.

 Photo courtesy Alistair Robertson.

-FRONT ROW: Philip Jones second from right, and Alistair Robertson extreme right, both in black school blazers.
+FRONT ROW L-R: Philip Jones (second from right), Alistair Robertson (far right), both in black school blazers.

-Do any other photos exist of this or other trips undertaken by Beaumont School, Somerset, Snowdon, Portsmouth and France among them?
+Do any other photos exist of this or other trips to Somerset, Snowdon, Portsmouth, France?

 Photo courtesy Jean Smith.

-It is the teacher in this line-up who has been recognised first.
-Her name is Miss Tucker.
+It is the teacher who has been recognised first; her name is Miss Tucker.

-FRONT ROW L-R: Barbara Canfield; ?; Betty Kent; Edith Shadbolt; Miss Tucker; Maureen King; Jean Shepherd; Pat Knight; Margaret Martin.
-Note: Margaret Martin is named twice!
+FRONT ROW L-R: Barbara Cranfield, ? , Betty Kent, Edith Shadbolt, Miss Tucker, Maureen King, Jean Shepherd, Pat Knight, Margaret Martin.
+Note: Margaret Martin has been named twice!

 Photo courtesy Jean Smith.

-THIRD ROW L-R: Gill Bracey, Jean Myers, Sheila Rowntree, Anne Reece, Audrey Skeet, Josie Lincoln, Anita Gatehouse, Ann Hutchinson, Janet Hathaway, teacher (name unknown).
+THIRD ROW L-R: Gill Bracey, Jean Myers, Sheila Rowntree, Anne Reece, Audrey Skeet, Josie Lincoln, Anita Gatehouse, Ann Hutchinson, Janet Hathaway, [teacher]

-On school journey to Somerset in 1958 the beach at Weston Super Mare was visited by (L-R) Colin Hunter, David Kiff, Stephen James, Mr Costain, Mike Neighbour, Roger Edwards, John Wells.
+L-R: Colin Hunter, David Kiff, Stephen James, Mr Costain, Mike Neighbour, Roger Edwards, John Wells

-David Hawkins, Michael Turnbull, David Berridge and David Scott in a scene from the operetta.
+L-R: David Hawkins, Michael Turnbull, David Berridge, David Scott

 Photo Mike King.